KnowsCount/countdown-conundrum/README.md

-a web version of 8/10 cat does countdown conundrum.
+a web version of 8/10 cat does countdown conundrum. includes both the words game and numbers game.

-## Getting Started

-First, run the development server:

 ```bash
 npm run dev